brickmanlab/brickmanlab.github.io/docs/dangpu/R_vscode.md

 This is much faster than the current RStudio solution, and frees up danGPU for those who actually need GPU resources :)

+The first time you use R in VScode you will likely have to re-install your R libraries

 ## code tunnel

 The VScode CLI can be used to set up a tunnel so that we can connect to an srun job on the compute node: